dimagi/commcare-android/README.md

 ## Setup

-To set up an Android dev environmnet for commcare-android, do the following:
+To set up an Android dev environment for commcare-android, do the following:

 - Install [Android Studio](https://developer.android.com/sdk/index.html).
 - Install Java 17 if you don't have it yet.
 For ease of test suite setup ([see below](#tests)) OpenJDK is preferred over Oracle's version of Java.

 Go ahead and open Android Studio if this is your first time using it;
 it may take you through some sort of setup wizard, and it's nice to get that out of the way.
+If it's not the first time, ensure that there are no references to [removed Java options](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#removed-java-options) in your environment, most commonly found are *MaxPermSize* and *PermSize*

 Android Studio's default project space is `~/AndroidStudioProjects` so I'm going to use that in the example.
 CommCare Android depends on CommCare Core, and CommCare Android expects the core directory to live side by side